NVIDIA/spark-rapids-ml/README.md

 because there's no snapshot jar for spark-rapids plugin in public maven repositories.
 See [build instructions](https://github.com/NVIDIA/spark-rapids/blob/branch-22.12/CONTRIBUTING.md#building-a-distribution-for-multiple-versions-of-spark) to get the dependency jar installed.

-Make sure the _rapids-4-spark_ is installed in your local maven Then User can build it directly in the _project root path_ with:
+Make sure the _rapids-4-spark_ is installed in your local maven then user can build it directly in the _project root path_ with:
 ```
 mvn clean package